bu Change

 1. Acknowledge what’s happening.

 Whether this is a life transition of your choosing or not, acknowledge that it is happening and that it is having an impact on you.
 Take time each day, even 5-10 minutes to sit with the reality of your situation and let yourself be aware of how you are feeling, positive or negative.
-Refusing to acknowledge the impact on you is not going to help.
-Staying aware will enable you to make the best choices on your own behalf.
+Acknowledging the impact on you and staying aware will enable you to make the best choices on your own behalf.

 2. Remind yourself of your resources.